nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases.md

 *   [Simple Workflow Example]({{page space='NXDOC' page='Simple Workflow+Example'}})&nbsp;&mdash;&nbsp;<span class="smalltext">Company C has decided to be more rigorous on proposals sent by the sales team.
 A workflow has to be set up so that each proposal is reviewed by the head of operations, this one being able to decide of an additional juridical control.</span>
 *   [Sub Workflow Example]({{page space='NXDOC' page='Sub Workflow+Example'}})&nbsp;&mdash;&nbsp;<span class="smalltext">The subworkflow functionality is the ability to call a workflow from another workflow (creating inception-like workflows), and to pass it variables along the way.
 The main workflow is suspended while the subworkflow runs, and resumes when the subworkflow ends.</span>
 *   [Workflow Escalation Rules Example]({{page space='NXDOC' page='Workflow Escalation+Rules+Example'}})&nbsp;&mdash;&nbsp;<span class="smalltext">The company OhMyDoc has decided to set up a validation workflow for its press releases, with due dates and automatic escalation to the next step of the workflow after a defined period.</span>
-*   [One step validation flow based on lifecycle only]({{page space='NXDOC' page='One step+validation+flow+based+on+lifecycle+only'}})&nbsp;&mdash;&nbsp;<span class="smalltext">In this tutorial we will implement a chained workflow, that enables to validate a document in one step.
-We will make sure to store a few important dates on the document and we will log important steps into the document's history.
-Also, we will make sure that during this workflow, people receive consistent email notifications.</span>